fbpx

 Role

-The Food Museum is looking to recruit a team of Millers to help bring its newly restored 18th-century watermill to life.
+We’re looking to recruit a team of Millers to help bring our 18th-century watermill to life.

 You will provide a friendly welcome to visitors of all ages, inspiring curiosity and answering questions as you demonstrate the historic machinery and produce wholemeal flour.